Oil prices set to end week higher after US rate cut

 Oil prices eased on Friday, but were on track to register gains for a second straight week following a large cut in U.S. interest rates and declining global stockpiles.

-Prices have been recovering after Brent fell below $69 for the first time in nearly three years on Sept.
+Prices have recovered after Brent fell below $69 for the first time in nearly three years on Sept.
 10.

+"The market concluded that a sub-$70 level combined with hedge funds holding a record weak belief in higher prices of crude and fuel products would require a recession to be justified, a risk this week's bumper US rate cut helped reduce," Ole Hansen, head of commodity strategy at Saxo Bank, said.

+Interest rate cuts typically boost economic activity and energy demand, but some analysts view them as symptomic of a weak U.S. labour market.

 "U.S. interest cuts have supported risk sentiment, weakened the dollar and supported crude this week," UBS analyst Giovanni Staunovo said.

-"However, it takes time until rate cuts support economic activity and oil demand growth," he added, regarding crude's more muted performance so far on Friday.
+"However, it takes time until rate cuts support economic activity and oil demand growth," he added.

-Interest rate cuts typically boost economic activity and energy demand, but some also see it as a sign of a weak U.S. labour market.

-The Fed also projected a further half-point rate cut by year-end, a full point next year and a half-point trim in 2026.
+The Fed projected a further half point rate cut by year-end, a full point next year and a half point trim in 2026.

-"Easing monetary policy helped reinforce expectations that the U.S. economy will avoid a downturn," ANZ Research analysts said.

-Also supporting prices were a decline in U.S. crude inventories, which fell to a one-year low last week.
+Further support for oil prices came from a decline in U.S. crude inventories, which fell to a one-year low last week.

 A counter-seasonal oil market deficit of around 400,000 barrels per day (bpd) will support Brent crude prices in the $70 to $75 a barrel range during the next quarter, Citi analysts said on Thursday, but added prices could plunge in 2025.

-Crude prices were also being supported by rising tensions in the Middle East.
-Walkie-talkies used by Lebanese armed group Hezbollah exploded on Wednesday following similar explosions of pagers the previous day.
+Rising tensions in the Middle East, raising the risk of supply disruption, further boosted the oil market.
+Walkie-talkies used by Lebanese armed group Hezbollah exploded on Wednesday following explosions of pagers the previous day.

-Security sources have said the Israeli spy agency Mossad was responsible, but Israeli officials have not commented on the attacks.

-China's slowing economy also weighed on market sentiment, with refinery output in China slowing for a fifth month in August and industrial output growth hitting a five-month low.
+A slowing economy in major commodity consumer China, meanwhile, weighed on market sentiment.
+Refinery output in China slowed for a fifth month in August and industrial output growth hit a five-month low.

-(Reporting by Arunima Kumar in Bengaluru and Sudarshan Varadhan in Singapore; editing by Sharon Singleton and Jason Neely)
+(Reporting by Arunima Kumar in Bengaluru and Sudarshan Varadhan in Singapore; editing by Sharon Singleton, Jason Neely, David Evans and Barbara Lewis)